aoloe/scribus-manual-first-steps/NOTES.md

       - On OS X
       - On Windows
     - image: Scale image to frame size and keep ratio
+    - other tools: for duplicate set the horizontal and vertical displacement to zero (you want the duplicate to be at the same place as the original, and the move it with the keyboard)
     - setup the hyphenation language
       - if your language is not available, please refer to...
   - set the Preflight verifier to check for the most common PDF version for you. if in doubt choose 1.4 (really?).